CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Associative_Arrays.md

 Let's break this down, shall we?

-- `vay myAssocArray =` standard variable declaration
+- `val myAssocArray =` standard variable declaration
 - `{` this is an Associative Array, Sir!
 - `dirt : <minecraft:dirt>` we map `<minecraft:dirt>` under the string `dirt`
 - `,` wait, there's more to come